-There’s never been a better time to try vegan food – it’s delicious, it’s healthful, and it’s all around you!
-From children to grandparents and couch potatoes to athletes, millions of Americans are choosing to eat a plant-based diet.
+There has never been a better time to try plant-based food – it’s delicious, it’s healthful, and it’s all around you!
+From children to grandparents and couch potatoes to athletes, millions of people are choosing to go vegan.
 Maybe you’ve thought about it too.
-If you’re curious about vegan living or just want to try new foods, please browse our restaurant and grocery store listings and check out the many helpful resources.
+If you’re curious about vegan living or just want to try new foods, browse this website for inspiration and resources to help.